grease-xmr/grease/docs/introduction.md

   chain and proving that the channel was closed with outdated state.
 * In the vast majority of cases, the client opens a channel with _m_ XMR and the public peer starts with a zero XMR balance.
-* The client **may** force close the channel, but usually, the merchant will take care of closing the channel, since they have the greater incentive to do so.
-The merchant is able to amicably close the channel without the client having to submit a transaction to ZK chain nor the Monero network.
+* Usually, both parties mutually close the channel.
+Either party **may** force close the channel, and are able to claim their funds after a predetermined time-out.
+In this case, the forcing party is usually the merchant since they have the greater incentive to do so in the case where a channel has been abandoned by the client.